samfitgen/trgen/docs/Road-Climbing_Road_Race-High_Volume.md

 > lightly pulling your foot across the bottom, lifting your knee lightly upward
 > and then softly kicking over the top of each pedalstroke.
 Add this drill
 > indoors or outdoors as often as you like, more frequently if you recognize a
-> substantial difference in one leg's strength or coordination.
+> significant difference in one leg's strength or coordination.

 ## Week 5